nokafor/MSBuild2017Quickstarts/Yo.md

 </head>
 ```

 There are important references included in the **index.html** head element.
 One for our Office.js library **<script type="text/javascript" src="https://appsforoffice.microsoft.com/lib/1.1/hosted/office.debug.js"></script>**, which enables the developer to interact with Excel.
 There is also a reference to include  Office UI Fabric components, which are the styles that provide building blocks for UI optimized for Office to make your add-in look great.
-There is also a reference to **app.js** script at the end of the body element, which implements the logic of the add-in.
+If you scroll to the bottom of the html page, you will also see a reference to the **app.js** script at the end of the body element, which implements the logic of the add-in.

 First, we are going to edit the JavaScript code in **app.ts** to add the ability write data to a workbook.